SIU School of Medicine Guidelines for Medical Student Use of Electronic Devices During Patient Encounters

 - Silence, use vibrate mode, or turn off mobile devices during patient encounters.

 - Explain the use of the electronic device if used in patient encounters.

 - Use terminology to introduce the device and explain its use.
 For example,” Ms. Jones I am entering this information in the computer so your surgeon can review it before surgery.”
 Or “I am accessing your lab tests now so we can discuss the results.”

 - When possible, use the information as a visual aid in patient health education.

 - Keep the focus of the encounter on the patient, not the device.

-2. Do not take photographs of patients, visitors or cadavers unless written permission has been obtained from all parties and approved by the clinical supervisor.
-It is recommended to do this only on secure networks, i.e. not your personal device where images may be viewed by others.
+- Do not take photographs of patients, visitors or cadavers unless written permission has been obtained from all parties and approved by the clinical supervisor.
+Do this only on secure devises, networks, and apps that adhere to privacy laws.

 - Halamka, J., Order Interupted byText: Multitasking Mishap.
 Agency for Healthcare Research and Quality, Dec.
 2011.
 Available at http://webmm.ahrq.gov/emailtoColleague.aspx?caseID=257.
 Accessed June 1, 2012.